SeabookChen/seabookchen.net/_posts/2014-05-23-download-pdf-files-automatically-in-firefox-using-selenium-webdriver.md

 ---
 layout: post
-title: "Save PDF files automatically in Firefox using Selenium WebDriver"
+title: "Download PDF files automatically in Firefox using Selenium WebDriver"
-description: "Instead of dealing with 'Save as' dialog or in-browser PDF previewing, this is a tutorial showing how to save PDF files automatically in Firefox using Selenium WebDriver."
+description: "Instead of dealing with 'Save file' dialog or in-browser PDF previewing, this is a tutorial showing how to download PDF files automatically in Firefox using Selenium WebDriver."
 categories: [articles, popular]
 tags: [firefox, ruby, selenium-webdriver]
 alias: [/2014/05/23]